Man Kills His Parents and Begs for Mercy Because He Is an Orphan

 Reporting from Ma’ale Adumim, West Bank — This sprawling, well-manicured Israeli settlement — with its rows of red-tile roofs, palm trees and air-conditioned shopping mall — could almost pass for Orange County.
 Except the guards in this gated community sometimes pack automatic weapons.

-are viewed by much of the world as illegal because they are built on land seized by Israel during the 1967 Middle East War.
+Settlements such as the city-sized Ma’ale Adumim, about four miles east of Jerusalem in the West Bank, are viewed by much of the world as illegal because they are built on land seized by Israel during the 1967 Middle East War.
 Many Israelis see Ma’ale Adumim as part of their country.

 Now let us review the weasel words.